hashicorp/terraform/website/source/intro/vs/cloudformation.html.markdown

 # Terraform vs. CloudFormation, Heat, etc.

-Tools like CloudFormation, Heat, etc allow the details of an infrastructure to be codified into a configuration file.
+Tools like CloudFormation, Heat, etc. allow the details of an infrastructure to be codified into a configuration file.
 The configuration files allow the infrastructure to be elastically created, modified and destroyed.
 Terraform is inspired by the problems they solve.

-Terraform similarly uses configuration files to detail the infrastructure setup, but it goes further, by being both cloud agnostic and enabling multiple providers and services to be combined and composed.
-For example, Terraform can be used to orchestrate an AWS and OpenStack cluster simultaneously, while enabling 3rd party services like CloudFlare and DNSimple to be integrated to provide CDN and DNS services.
+Terraform similarly uses configuration files to detail the infrastructure setup, but it goes further by being both cloud-agnostic and enabling multiple providers and services to be combined and composed.
+For example, Terraform can be used to orchestrate an AWS and OpenStack cluster simultaneously, while enabling 3rd-party providers like CloudFlare and DNSimple to be integrated to provide CDN and DNS services.
 This enables Terraform to represent and manage the entire infrastructure with its supporting services, instead of only the subset that exists within a single provider.
 It provides a single